-Debriefing At the end of the survey, we ask those respondents who were previously exposed to the economic cost treatment how trustworthy and how relevant they found the information.
-Finally, we provide a debriefing in which we first clarify that the Influenza of 1918 differed in important aspects from the Covid-19 pandemic.
+Debriefing We then ask those respondents who were previously exposed to the economic cost treatment how trustworthy and how relevant they found the information.
+Finally, we provide a debriefing which clarifies that the Influenza of 1918 differed in important aspects from the Covid-19 pandemic.
 Second, we again emphasize that even though the infection fatality rate we used to calculate the predicted number of Covid-19 deaths was reasonable, the true rate is unknown.
 For both points we provide links to online background information.